IRCGP-Lab/EcoML-VP/README.md

 # EcoML-VP

-A machine learning pipeline that uses Random Forest to predict pathogenicity levels (High-virulence (HV), Latent-virulence (LV), Avirulent) of _Escherichia coli_ from genomic data using BLAST and abricate analysis.
+A machine learning pipeline that uses Random Forest to predict pathogenicity levels (EpiHR, non-EpiHR, Pathotype-negative) of _Escherichia coli_ from genomic data using BLAST and abricate analysis.

 ## Installation